 Reclaim sparks debate.

-Some see it as a backup stash, while others consider it a burnt-out remnant of past sessions.
+Some see it as a backup, while others treat it as a spent remnant of past sessions.

-It depends on how it’s collected and what you plan to do with it.
+It depends on how it is collected and what you plan to do with it.

-For those who enjoy stretching their concentrates as far as possible, reclaim offers a practical way to maximize every dab.
+For those who like to stretch their concentrates as far as possible, reclaim is a way to make use of what would otherwise be cleaned out.

-Concentrates aren’t cheap, and reclaim is essentially free.
-For heavy dabbers, reclaim can add up over time—what some people toss down the drain, others turn into a potent reserve.
+Concentrates are not cheap, and reclaim is essentially free.
+What some people rinse down the drain, others set aside.

 The taste is noticeably different.
-Because it has been exposed to heat, reclaim loses terpenes—the compounds responsible for flavor and aroma.
-This results in a harsher, less flavorful hit compared to fresh dabs.
+Because it has been exposed to heat, reclaim loses terpenes, the compounds responsible for flavor and aroma.
+That makes it harsher and less flavorful than fresh concentrate.

 If reclaim sits too long in a dirty rig, it can absorb moisture, dust, and bacteria.
-Smoke reclaim, especially from flower, is loaded with tar and byproducts that make it far less desirable than dab reclaim.
-If you plan on using reclaim, how you collect and store it matters.
+Residue from dry material carries more tar and byproducts than concentrate reclaim.
+How you collect and store it matters.

-If it’s from a clean rig and properly stored, absolutely.
-But if it’s been sitting in murky bong water for weeks, you’re better off cleaning it out and starting fresh.
+If it is from a clean rig and properly stored, it can be.
+If it has been sitting in murky bong water for weeks, you are better off cleaning it out and starting fresh.

 Best Methods to Collect Reclaim